KirkGarcia182/s-alert/README.md

         only 3 props are needed
         * type - values should be either 'success', 'info', 'warning' and 'danger'
         * message - the message shown upon alert pop-up
-        * time - the time (in milliseconds) before the alert to fades away */
+        * time - the time (in milliseconds) before the alert fades away */
     .props({
         type: 'success',